 It is worth mentioning that when the user gets this error, there is no direct fault in the browser.
 There are issues with caching the website data locally on the computer.
-This error can also arise when a website is coded in an incorrect manner – or if there are any browser extensions conflicting with the proper functioning of the website.
+This error can also arise when a website is coded incorrectly – or if any browser extensions are conflicting with the proper functioning of the website.

 We will be checking out the following fixes-